Police: 3 Navy corpsmen dead in double murder and suicide

 The Virginian-Pilot reported Tuesday that the two women and one man were Navy corpsmen.
 The two women were stationed at Naval Medical Center Portsmouth.
 The man was stationed at Camp LeJeune, North Carolina.

-Police said the two women were shot to death at a 7-Eleven in Portsmouth late Saturday night.
+Police say the two women were shot to death at a 7-Eleven in Portsmouth late Saturday night.
 The man was found with a self-inflicted gunshot wound in a car parked nearby.

 Naval Criminal Investigative Service identified the women who died as 19-year-old Shianne Soles and 23-year-old Meaghan Burns.
 Soles is from Veradale, Washington, and Burns is from Massachusetts.